 - It would be best to have a few Phillips screwdrivers, tweezers, plastic ties, a notch or scalpel, a screwdriver bowl, and an antistatic bracelet from the tools.

-- If you don’t have an antistatic bracelet, the floor on which you stand should be laminate or wood.
-A carpet or other synthetic backing can generate static electricity that can be detrimental to components.
+- The floor you stand on should be laminate or wood if you don’t have an antistatic bracelet.
+A carpet or other synthetic backing can generate static electricity that can damage components.
 Also, before taking the motherboard from the antistatic bag, touch a metal object in the vicinity (radiator or metal chair).

 - Keep the motherboard instructions with you at all times.
 The guide is handy because it summarizes correctly placing the CPU, RAM, graphics card, etc.